Ford National Reliability Air Tour: 2003 re-creation

-The tour was re-created in 2003 (September 8–24) from the plans for the canceled 1932 tour.
-The 2003 tour started and ended in Dearborn, Michigan, circling the eastern half of the United States, with enroute layovers at Kill Devil Hills, North Carolina and Jabara Airport, Wichita, Kansas (Friday-Monday, September 12–15).
-More than 30 vintage aircraft took part.
-Most participating aircraft were from the same period of the original National Air Tours.
-The tour covered 4,000 miles and 27 cities.
+The tour was re-created in 2003 from the plans for the canceled 1932 tour.
+The 2003 tour, held from September 8 to 24, started and ended in Dearborn, Michigan, circling the eastern half of the United States, with layovers en route at Kill Devil Hills, North Carolina, and Colonel James Jabara Airport in Wichita, Kansas, the latter from September 12 to 15.
+More than 30 vintage aircraft took part, most from the same period as the original National Air Tours.
+The 2003 tour covered 4,000 mi and visited 27 cities.